Supporting imagery

 To broadcast the rendered scan lines, the process varies depending on the console variant (AES or MVS).

 The home model adds a video encoder to generate the composite and RGB signals.
-The A/V connector is somewhat similar to the Master System and MegaDrive’s but not interchangeable.
+The A/V connector is somewhat similar to that of the Master System and MegaDrive, but is not interchangeable.

-There’s nothing of the sort in the MVS model, as the JAMMA protocol leaves that task to the cabinet’s monitor.
-So the motherboard sends a raw RGB + sync signal.
+There is nothing of the sort in the MVS model, as the JAMMA protocol leaves that task to the cabinet’s monitor.
+Thus, the motherboard sends a raw RGB plus sync signal.

 Audio

 Remember the Z80 CPU I mentioned at the start of the article?
-It’s still the typical 4 MHz CPU you’ve seen in many other consoles and microcomputers, but now it’s got the privilege to drive a very versatile sound chip: The Yamaha YM2610.
+It is still the typical 4 MHz CPU you have seen in many other consoles and microcomputers, but now it’s got the privilege of driving a very versatile sound chip: the Yamaha YM2610.

 The YM2610 is another FM synthesiser from the popular Japanese manufacturer.
-It’s closely similar to the YM2612 featured in the Mega Drive, but don’t let its name fool you because the Neo Geo one is a bit more premium (albeit with some compromises).
+It is closely related to the YM2612 featured in the Mega Drive, but do not let its name fool you, as the Neo Geo version is a bit more premium (albeit with some compromises).

 Both the YM2610 and YM2612 are part of the high-end ‘OPN’ series, meaning Yamaha enables four operators per FM channel.
-Now, the Neo Geo’s chip features four FM channels which, to be fair, is two less than the YM2612.
-That’s as far as the weaknesses go.
+Now, the Neo Geo’s chip features four FM channels, which, to be fair, is two fewer than the YM2612.
+That is as far as the weaknesses go.

-Now, even though the YM2610 is known for its FM synthesis, it houses additional functions that won’t go unnoticed by music composers [18]:
+Now, even though the YM2610 is known for its FM synthesis, it houses additional functions that did not go unnoticed by music composers [18]:

 - A Software-controlled Sound Generator (SSG): This is Yamaha’s name for a Programmable Sound Generator (PSG).
 In essence, the chip bundles a legacy Yamaha YM2149 inside, this can generate three square waves with optional noise.
 It also comes with an envelope control.